article background

 Although it’s most common for electricity providers to offer pay on time discounts, here are a few other conditional discounts to be aware of:

-• Direct debit discount: Much like pay on time discounts, direct debit discounts are a reward for you reliably paying your energy bills.
-If you’ve chosen to set up a direct debit to pay your bills, the money will be automatically taken out of your account on the due date.
-In return, your energy provider will take a percentage amount off your usage costs, or the entire bill, depending on the contract.
+• Direct debit discount: Much like pay on time discounts, direct debit discounts are a reward for customers who reliably pay their electricity bills.
+Money will be automatically taken out of the elected account on the electricity bill’s due date.
+In return, your energy provider will take a percentage amount off the usage costs, or the entire bill depending on the contract.

-• Bundled energy discount: If you’ve chosen to use the same energy provider for both your electricity and gas needs, you could be eligible for a bundled energy discount.
-As with most discounts, be wary that this discount might not apply for longer than a year or two.
+• Bundled energy discount: Using the same energy provider for both electricity and gas needs qualifies customers to be eligible for a bundled energy discount.
+As with most discounts, the bundled energy discount might not apply for longer than a year or two.

-• Email billing discount: By choosing to have your energy bills emailed to you, rather than sent through traditional post, your energy provider saves some time and effort.
+• Email billing discount: Choosing to have energy bills emailed rather than physically posted means that energy providers save time and effort.
 To say thanks, they might offer a small discount as a benefit.

-Energy retailers may also offer other discounts such as incentives for signing up online rather than over the phone, plus referral deals should you recommend a friend to your energy company.
+Energy retailers may also offer other discounts such as incentives for signing up online rather than over the phone, plus referral deals should a customer recommend a friend to their energy company.

-Generally speaking, pay on time discounts are best-suited to those who are unlikely to miss a payment.
-If you choose to opt for a plan with a pay on time discount, go into it knowing that failure to pay your bills on time could result in much higher costs.
-But if you do pay on time every time, there could be some great savings on offer.
+Pay on time discounts are best-suited to those who are unlikely to miss a payment.
+Failure to pay bills on time could result in much higher costs.
+But if the bill is paid on time every time, there could be some great savings on offer.

-Also, keep in mind that discounts often only apply to an introductory period.
-What this means is that the discount may be lost once the benefit period (i.e. one or two years) is up.
-And while it may sound like a chore, it’s important to note that shopping around will likely find you a better energy deal, especially if you haven’t switched in several years.
+Something to keep in mind is that discounts often only apply to an introductory period.
+What this means is that the discount may be lost once the benefit period (i.e. one or two years) is over.
+And while it may sound like a chore, it’s important to note that shopping around will likely reveal a better energy deal, especially for those who haven’t switched in several years.

-To get started comparing energy providers offering pay on time discounts – and other types of discounts – follow the link below to our energy comparison tool.
+To get started comparing energy providers offering pay on time discounts – and other types of discounts – follow the link below to Canstar Blue’s energy comparison tool.

 Compare Electricity Providers